G-Kamalesh/Kamaleash_AI-/README.md

-# Kamaleash_AI-
+# Kamaleash_AI

-This is a First step in creating a full fledged application
+This is the chatbot created with Langchain, Google Gemini for backend and a intuitive functional user interface in Next.js frontend